Humana says previously disclosed DOJ query involves other companies

-NEW YORK (Reuters) - Humana Inc, one of the largest U.S. providers of Medicare Advantage healthcare plans for older people, said on Tuesday that it believes a previously disclosed government query for information is part of a wider review involving many healthcare companies.
+NEW YORK, March 24 (Reuters) - Humana Inc, one of the largest U.S. providers of Medicare Advantage healthcare plans for older people, said on Tuesday that it believes a previously disclosed government query for information is part of a wider review involving many healthcare companies.

 Humana first said the U.S. Department of Justice had asked it to volunteer information about risk adjustment matters on Feb.
 18.